MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/create-app-store-listings.md

 If you have a privacy policy for your app, enter its URL here.
 You are responsible for ensuring your app complies with privacy laws and regulations, and for providing a privacy policy, if required.

 > [!IMPORTANT]
 > Microsoft doesn't provide a default privacy policy for your app.
 Likewise, your app is not covered by any Microsoft privacy policy.
-To determine if your app requires a privacy policy, review the [App Developer Agreement](https://msdn.microsoft.com/library/windows/apps/hh694058) and the [Windows Store Policies](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx#pol_10_5_1).
+To determine if your app requires a privacy policy, review the [App Developer Agreement](https://msdn.microsoft.com/library/windows/apps/hh694058) and the [Microsoft Store Policies](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx#pol_10_5_1).

 ### Copyright and trademark info